• Skip to content

 • Is there anything you can do while you’re waiting for the appointment?
 For example, if it’s your child’s first visit to the dentist, you can prepare your child by talking or reading books about how dentists help us look after our teeth.

-• Locations: find out where you have to go to see the dentist – for example, a public or private hospital, or local dental clinic.
+• Locations – find out where you have to go to see the dentist – for example, a public or private hospital, or a local dental clinic.

 You can ask these and any other questions when you contact the dental clinic, dental hospital or community health centre to make an appointment.
-It’s a good idea to write down any questions you have, so you don’t forget.
+Writing down your questions can help you remember them.

 Supported By